 Youth delegates can participate in several intergovernmental meetings at the United Nations.
 Most official youth delegates participate in the General Assembly, but some also attend functional Commissions of the Economic and Social Council.

 Some countries have existing programmes to select youth delegates.
-You can determine this by looking at the list of former youth delegates of previous years.
+You can inquire about whether or not your country has an established programme by contacting your respective Member State government body that may run such a programme: your Ministry of Foreign Affairs, National Youth Council, or United Nations Associations wfuna.org/una-directory .
 If your country does not have a programme in place to select a youth delegate, your task will be two-fold:

-- And secondly, once they have established the position, you will have to initiate a selection process.
+• And secondly, once they have established the position, the body overseeing the progamme will have to initiate a selection process.

-- Determine whether or not your country currently has a youth representative programme.
-If it does, inquire through your department of foreign affairs or a national youth council about how the application process works.
+- Determine whether or not your country currently has a youth delegate programme.
+If it does, inquire about how the application process works.

 - Sometimes the process may work very quickly, and sometimes it may take a greater effort to have youth delegates become part of government policy.